eldoy/mongocore/README.md

-# MongoCore Ruby Database Driver
+# Mongocore Ruby Database Driver
 A new MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight.

 The perfect companion for Sinatra or other Rack-based web frameworks.

 ### Features
-With MongoCore you can do:
+With Mongocore you can do:

 * Saving, updating, deleting
 * Querying, sorting, limit, defaults